giovannicoppola/alfred-hubHub/README.md

 <h1 id="known-issues">Limitations & known issues ⚠️</h1>

 - None for now, but I have not done extensive testing, let me know if you see anything!
+- It looks like GitHub counts together issues and pull requests?
-- tested with Python 3.8.9
+- tested with Python 3.9.13

 <h1 id="acknowledgments">Acknowledgments 😀</h1>